Interested in becoming a gestational surrogate in North Carolina?

 Begin by exploring our website to find out how our surrogacy program works — including the financial aspects.
 If you prefer, contact us and we’ll be happy to answer your questions about North Carolina surrogacy.

-ARTparenting’s founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates since 1993.
+ARTparenting’s founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates since 1993, including many from North Carolina.
 Known for compassion and integrity, ARTparenting is committed to guiding surrogates and intended parents through every step of the journey.

+You have found the place for you with ARTparenting.
 Integrity, personal attention, and hands-on guidance are our hallmarks.
-Meryl has over 20 years of experience and success helping families grow.
-She personally meets with every gestational surrogate and client, and makes sure that each surrogate receives the support she needs.
+Meryl has over 25 years of experience and success in helping families grow.
+She personally meets with every gestational surrogate and client and makes sure that each surrogate receives the support she needs.
 Read what others have said about ARTparenting.

 Meryl Rosenberg has earned a reputation as an innovator and leader in the field of reproductive law.
-She volunteers and teaches to further the development and regulation of assisted reproduction.
-Read about Meryl Rosenberg.
+She volunteers to further the development, education, and regulation of assisted reproduction.

-Our surrogates are consulted about who they would most like to work with — whether they prefer intended parents who are local or overseas, single or married, families that already have a child, or another preference.
-A central feature of our program is the focus we place on the matches between the parents and the gestational surrogates.
+A hallmark of our program is the focus we place on the matches between the parents and the gestational surrogates.
+Our surrogates are consulted about who they would most like to work with — whether they prefer intended parents who are local or overseas, single or married, families that already have a child, or have other preferences.
+For our surrogates in North Carolina, there is no waiting to be matched.

-If you’re thinking about helping someone by becoming a gestational surrogate, you’re a uniquely capable and compassionate individual.
+If you’re thinking about helping someone by becoming a gestational surrogate, you’re clearly a uniquely capable and compassionate individual.
 We know that raising children is one of the great joys in life.
 A willingness to share that happiness with others is profound.
-Our blog post, “Becoming a Surrogate: Is it Right for Me?”, offers four important questions to ask yourself.
+Our blog post, “Becoming a Surrogate: Is it Right for Me?”, offers four important questions to ask yourself to help make the decision.

-A gestational surrogate mother (also known as a gestational carrier) is a woman who carries a child conceived through IVF using an egg from a donor or the intended mother.
+A gestational surrogate is a woman who carries a child conceived through IVF using an egg from a donor or the intended mother.
 The child will not be genetically related to the gestational surrogate.

 These are a few of the requirements:

 We understand that one of the many considerations may be financial.
-The amount of any payments or ancillary expenses is based on multiple factors, including whether the surrogate has acted as a gestational surrogate before, the cost of health insurance as well as other required expenses.
+The amount of any payments or ancillary expenses is based on multiple factors, including whether the surrogate is experienced and/or the cost of health insurance.

-If you are interested in our program or have questions about whether you may qualify, we would like to hear from you.
-Please fill out our short Surrogate Inquiry Form.
+If you have questions about our program or want to find out if you may qualify to become a gestational surrogate, we would love to hear from you.
+Please fill out our short Surrogate’s Inquiry Form.

 or call 301-217-0074.